Chandos Mausoleum: History

 The mausoleum was intended as the final resting place of the Dukes of Chandos.

 The church and mausoleum are sited at the southeast corner of Canons Park which was an estate acquired by James Brydges, later 1st Duke of Chandos.
 Brydges rebuilt the house on the estate, Cannons, employing Gibbs as one of his architects.
 Brydges also rebuilt the church, which was a medieval building, to a design by John James.
 The church reopened in 1716, and originally had a chapel for family monuments.
 The mausoleum was added in 1735, the year Brydges' second wife died.

+On the afternoon of 13 July 1916 a festival was held at St Lawrence's to celebrate the bicentenary, with music by Handel, who was the Duke's chapel master in 1716.
+An anthem, I was Glad, was written by Edward Cutler for the event, and the rector C. W. Scott-Moncrieff gave an address on the spiritual influence of Handel.
+An organ concerto was played by M. F. W. Belchamber.

 Decoration

 Like the church itself, the interior of the mausoleum is decorated with wall-paintings which feature trompe-l'œil effects.
 The ceiling is painted with a miniature copy of the dome of the Pantheon, Rome.
 The style is Rococo and generally playful, although skulls are depicted.

 The artist for the mausoleum was Gaetano Brunetti.
 Some sources say Francesco Sleter was also involved.